oracle-livelabs/oci/managing-credentials-using-oci-vault/setup-oci-vault/oci-vault-setup-sandbox.md

 18. Copy the secret OCID to be used next.
     ![Secret OCID](../setup-oci-vault/images/vault-image-7.png "Secret OCID")

-## Task 3: Create a Policy using the Dynamic Group (Already in Place)
+## Task 3: Create a Policy using the Dynamic Group (**Already in Place**)

-> **Note**: Keep in mind that the Policy is already created for you, in the Sandbox environment, so you wouldn't need to create it.
+> **Note**: Reassuringly, the Policy has already been seamlessly set up for you in the Sandbox environment, eliminating the need for creation and visualization on your part.

 The policy will permit the dynamic groups to access OCI services.